-It is always difficult when you are told there is something wrong with your baby.
+It is always difficult when you are told your baby has a condition.
 Your midwife or doctor will make sure you see the appropriate health professionals to help you get all the information and support you need so you can make the choices that are right for you and your family.